forc-db/GROA/GROA-ForC_integration/additional_GROA_files/ReadMe.md

 - ForC and GROA comparison.csv- File comparing the papers within GROA to the papers in ForCdb.
 [File may not be comprehensive](https://github.com/forc-db/GROA/issues/21#issuecomment-634364764).

 - soiltosurface.csv - if I am remembering correctly, we generated the soiltosurface.csv to be consistent with ForCdb.
+(See [issue #22](https://github.com/forc-db/GROA/issues/22#issuecomment-634364210)).